manimino/criu-rogue/README.md

 # Rogue snapshotting using CRIU

-Rogue is a difficult, [unfair](img/unfair.png) game.
+Rogue is a difficult, random game.
 And if you die, that's it, game over.

 You can't save your game in Rogue, so your hours are just lost.†